MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 ## Conclusion

 For any performance issue, understanding your workload is the key to solving the problem.
-The options on different VM SKUs and different disk storage options have to be evaluated by keeping the focus on the production workload (use [Azure Virtual Machine selector](https://azure.microsoft.com/pricing/vm-selector/)).
+The options for different VM SKUs and different disk storage options have to be evaluated by focusing on the production workload (use [Azure Virtual Machine selector](https://azure.microsoft.com/pricing/vm-selector/)).
 The process of testing solutions on different VMs can help you make the best decision.

 Because the user operations and amount of data varies, always keep a buffer in the memory, computing, networking, and I/O capabilities of the VM.
-This way, any sudden change in workload can be absorbed by this additional resource buffer you have left.
+This way, any sudden change in workload can be absorbed by this additional resource buffer.

 If you expect the workload to increase soon, move to a higher VM offering or type with more compute/memory/IO capability.
 If the workload is memory-intensive, carefully choose VM SKUs with [higher memory-to-CPU ratios](/azure/virtual-machines/sizes-memory).